C2PA Implementation Guide

 // Install

-npm install @encypher/sdk
+npm install encypherai/sdk-typescript

 // Sign text content